jiyapalrecha35/Google.github.io/README.md

 In today's digital age, the **efficiency** and **effectiveness** of technology services can be significantly enhanced through the strategic application of **data structures** and **algorithms**.
 This portfolio project delves into the core functionalities of Google's diverse services, applying the theoretical knowledge and practical skills acquired from courses in **Data Structures and Algorithms (DSA)** and **Algorithmic Problem Solving (APS)**.
 By using advanced algorithmic techniques and innovative data structures, this project aims to propose solutions to real-world business challenges.

-This portfolio showcases the transformative power of algorithms within Google’s ecosystem.
-Each **business use case** explored will demonstrate how thoughtful algorithmic problem-solving can streamline processes, enhance user experiences, and drive technological innovation.
-Join me in this exploration as we bridge the gap between theoretical knowledge and practical application, showcasing the profound impact of data structures and algorithms on modern digital services.
+This portfolio demonstrates how algorithms can optimize Google’s services.
+Each example illustrates how smart problem-solving with algorithms can enhance operational smoothness.
+Join me in this exploration as we bridge the gap between theory and practice, highlighting the profound impact of data structures and algorithms on modern digital services.
+Additionally, each case includes a thorough performance analysis to evaluate effectiveness.

 ---
 <br>